Where is your office located?

 How early do I have to arrive for my appointment?

 Please plan to arrive 20-30 before your new patient appointment to complete the required paperwork.
 You may also download and complete your new patient forms prior to your visit and bring them with you, in which case you will need to arrive five minutes before your appointment to complete the check-in process.
+You may also complete the online questionnaire that is emailed to you when you make an appointment.

 What type of copay do you collect?